10 Mozart myths debunked: from being buried in a pauper's grave to a penchant for wearing brightly coloured wigs

 In 1992 the British Medical Journal claimed that Mozart’s mannerisms and his scatological letters showed he had Tourette’s.
 But his bums-and-poo humour was evidence of high spirits and was common in middle-class Vienna.

-3. He died rehearsing the Requiem
+3. Mozart myths: he died rehearsing the Requiem

-In the decades after his death, the new Romantic ideas of composer-as-tortured-artist embroidered the story of the Requiem’s composition.
+In the decades after Mozart's death, the new Romantic ideas of composer-as-tortured-artist embroidered the story of the Requiem’s composition.
 But the day-of-death rehearsal with friends, and his sobbing during the Lacrimosa, is fanciful: the last sing-through happened earlier.

-4. Salieri poisoned him
+4. Mozart myths: Salieri poisoned him

 As early as Dec 1791, the rumour was circulating that Antonio Salieri poisoned Mozart.
 Alexander Pushkin wrote a play about it and as late as 1984, the film Amadeus was made based on the idea.
 But Constanze didn’t think so, even though she said the dying, delirious Mozart mentioned it.